dustinpfister/blog_posts/_posts/canvas-image.md

 ## 1 - Canvas image

 There is the drawImage method that is used to draw an image onto a canvas.
 This can be an external image, or another canvas element as well.
-There is also ways to create an image from a canvas, and create images with just context drawing methods using no external assests at all.
+There is also ways to create an image from a canvas, and create images with just context drawing methods using no external assets at all.

 ## 2 - canvas drawImage method basic example

+Here I have a basic example of the drawImage method.
+To use the draw image method with an external image that external image must be loaded first.

 ```html
 <html>